Here are 5 super easy clean swaps to make now to avoid harmful chemicals in your home, bath and body products.

 I've had the same set of dryer balls for a few years and use them for every load of laundry.
 You can use them plain (unscented) or add a few drops of your favorite essential oil if you prefer scented laundry.

 Hand soap is the one DIY bath and body product I will actually make.
-DIY handsoap is so easy you can barely even call it a project or a recipe.
-You only need two things—a foaming soap dispenser and a bottle of castile soap.
+DIY foaming hand soap is so easy you can barely even call it a project or a recipe.
+You only need two things---a foaming soap dispenser and a bottle of castile soap.

-Just mix 1 cup water with 1/4 cup castile soap and pour it into your foaming dispenser bottle.
+Just mix water with castile soap and pour it into your foaming dispenser bottle.
 You can use it as is for unscented hand soap.
 Or if you like scented hand soap, you can add a few drops of your favorite essential oil.
 I like rosemary oil for a clean fresh scent.
+See the full recipe

 It always amazes me how much fragrance is added to conventional dish soap.
 Even the grocery store brands that are labeled clean, natural or green can have an overpowering amount of fragrance.
 And standing over a sink full of hot sudsy water you are inhaling a lot of it.